sharontherese/sharon-kabel/content/post/ratzinger-fabricated-liturgy/index.md

 It is rare that I have this much bibliographic information, down to the page number, so I initially hoped this quest would involve only a quick interlibrary loan request.

 I ran into immediate problems.
 My husband speaks German, and had already cast an eyebrow at the spelling and syntax of the journal title.
-SUre enough, I couldn't find any journal called _Revue Theologisches_.
+Sure enough, I couldn't find any journal called _Revue Theologisches_.

 I did find a similarly titled journal: _Theologische Revue_.
 Such a major mistake this early on is a bit concerning.